staspk/os-setup/README.md

+## OS-Setup
-### Collection of scripts & files to setup/debloat/customize an OS on a clean install.
+- Collection of scripts & files to setup/debloat/customize an OS on a clean install.

 ### Windows 11:Home Instructions

 - Uncomment desired functionality in: .\main.ps1.
 	- Change List of bloat/software to uninstall/install in: .\modules\Winget.psm1
 	- In Registry functions with enum params, call like so: